PrestaShop/docs/src/content/1.7/console/prestashop-update-sql-upgrade-file-hooks-listing.md

 * Path: `src/PrestaShopBundle/Command/AppendHooksListForSqlUpgradeFileCommand.php`
 * Arguments:
-  * `ps-version`: PrestaShop version for which sql upgrade file will be searched
+  * `ps-version`: PrestaShop version for which the SQL upgrade file will be searched

 ## Description

-This command aims to add SQL to SQL upgrade file which contains hook insert operations.
+This command aims to add SQL to the SQL upgrade file which contains hook insert operations.